 Sperm tests are vastly inadequate and more needs to be done to educate men on the growing problem of Sperm DNA Fragmentation.

 Male infertility is a common problem and one that often seems difficult to address.
 By using dietary and lifestyle advice along with acupuncture, sperm production, sperm transit and sexual performance can be improved to further enhance the chances of conception.
 Low morphology rates can also be addressed with acupuncture, supplementation and lifestyle changes and we have been able to improve the general quality of sperm samples taken after a course of acupuncture treatment.

 I would encourage men with a slightly lower than average sperm result to read my blog article Could it be Sperm DNA Fragmentation?
 All the information is extracted from the most up to date medical textbook on the subject.
 Sperm DNA Fragmentation is becoming a hot topic in America and is an emerging new form of diagnostic that can help patients understand why they have been struggling to conceive and what can be done.

 Men are often put off seeking help to improve their sperm or sexual function.
-Of course, it can be an embarrassing topic to talk about for any man however it is not necessary to need to go into the finer details and I can assure you, there will be nothing you tell me that I've not already heard.
-I'm also asked which parts of the body would an acupuncturist place the needles in order to treat male infertility and I can thankfully assure patients that we generally use points on the arms, legs, abdomen and back to enhance sperm quality and sexual performance.
+Of course, it can be an embarrassing topic to talk about for any man however it is not necessary to need to go into the finer details and I can assure you, there will be nothing you tell us that we've not already heard.
+I'm also asked which parts of the body would an acupuncturist place the needles in order to treat male infertility and I can thankfully assure patients that we use points on the arms and legs to enhance sperm quality and sexual performance.